 NCI offers some of the best professional level interpreter training in the country, including the prestigious Agnese Haury Court Interpreter Training Institute.
-Many of our workshops are for Spanish/English interpreters.
-We also have a variety of language neutral workshops are conducted in English and are open to interpreters working in any language.
-Most of our workshops provide CEUs for court interpreters working towards their recertification.
+Many of our webinars are for Spanish/English interpreters.
+We also have a variety of language neutral webinars are conducted in English and are open to interpreters working in any language.
+Most of our webinars provide CEUs for court interpreters working towards their recertification.
 You can learn more about CEUs below.

 Our upcoming training opportunities include Interpreter CEUs

 June - July 2023

 2023 Court Interpreter Training Institute (CITI) – In 2023, the CITI will be offered as a fully online program.
 It will begin with a series of webinars in June followed by two weeks of intensive, online instruction from July 4-15.
 The 2022 CITI will provide 120 total hours of specialized interpreter training.

 About Interpreter CEUs

 Continuing Education Units (CEUs) go by a variety of names depending on the state or organization that approves them.
 They are called CIMCE units in California and CIE credits in other states, for example.
 Regardless of their name, CEUs provide evidence that certified interpreters are fulfilling their professional obligation to maintain their interpreting proficiency through ongoing training.
 For many states and professional organizations, they are required to maintain certification.
 There are three ways to receive CEUs:

 - CEU Applications by NCI: NCI applies for approval for specific trainings.
 We routinely apply for CEUs with the following professional organizations and state courts:

 - American Translators Association